vesterheim/vesterheim.github.io/about/employment/index.md

 -----------------
 {: .heading--black--large }

-The paid summer intern will work with all aspects of the annual _National Exhibition of Folk Art in the Norwegian Tradition,_ a judged exhibit of contemporary rosemaling, woodworking, weaving, and knifemaking.
+The summer intern will work with all aspects of the annual _National Exhibition of Folk Art in the Norwegian Tradition,_ a judged exhibit of contemporary rosemaling, woodworking, weaving, and knifemaking.
 The intern's tasks include: receiving entries, maintaining a database, preparing judging forms, assisting with designing and installing the exhibition, working during Decorah's Nordic Fest as gallery host, and preparing judging results for publicity.
 The intern will also do other collections-related tasks.

 Work hours are approximately 9-4 weekdays, with some weekend hours over Nordic Fest (July 30 & 31).
+The internship is 10 weeks between May 16 and August 5, 2016 (there is some flexibility in start and end dates).
+The pay is $7.50 per hour.

-Apply before April 8 by sending a resume and cover letter to [Laurann Gilbertson, Chief Curator,](mailto:lgilbertson@vesterheim.org).
+Apply before April 8 by sending a resume and cover letter to [Laurann Gilbertson, Chief Curator](mailto:lgilbertson@vesterheim.org).
 Identify your available start date in the cover letter.